 Thus, in routine practice the dissolved fraction of oxygen will never be a major player in the intensivist's quest to improve tissue oxygenation.
 Henceforth it will be largely ignored in the ensuing discussion.

-Of course, not always can one describe the circumstances as routine.
-Hyperbaric oxygen therapy springs to mind as a scenario where one is actually relying on dissolved oxygen for tissue oxygenation.
+Thus, under ICUish conditions, dissolved oxygen could potentially contribute as much as 20% of the total arterial oxygen content.
+Legrand et al (2014) were able to demonstrate that this actually manipulates the SvO2 so much that it could change your interpretation of the cardiac output (if you were the sort of person who still does that), eg. from 71% to 84%.
+Moreover, under some truly exotic conditions, dissolved oxygen could account for the bulk of the oxygen deliver.
+For example, hyperbaric oxygen therapy springs to mind as a scenario where one is actually relying on dissolved oxygen for tissue oxygenation.
 Indeed, according to a good NEJM article from 1996, at 3 atmospheres of 100% FiO2 (or, 300% FiO2, or an alveolar pO2 of 2280mmHg if you will) tissue oxygen tension approaches 400mmHg.

 The potential oxygen-carrying capacity of blood is determined by the total haemoglobin concentration which is measured by the ABG machine (and represented as ctHb).
 However this measurement incorporates all the various species of haemoglobin, including ones which can never act as vehicles of oxygen transport (eg. carboxyhaemoglobin).
 Thus, this is not a good measure of actual oxygen-carrying capacity, or BO2.
 BO2 is the maximum amount of Hb-bound O2 per unit volume of blood; it is expressed in mmol/L or in mL standard temperature and pressure dry (STPD)/L or mL(STPD)/dL.